 The benefits of the Dutch facility – which has a maximum duration of 5 years – are substantial, for instance:

 1. The migrating individual does not need report any income at all to the Dutch Tax Authority (except for Dutch source income, such as income from a Dutch company or from Dutch real estate);

 2. The individual specifically does not need to report income from investments abroad or from a foreign substantial interest (dividends and capital gains from closely held companies, >5% owned).

 The Dutch facility takes some Dutch tax planning and setting up a Dutch company but it can certainly be done.

 This structure does not only work for ‘Brexit fugitives’ but for all persons around the world with substantial portfolio investments who are considering to move to the Netherlands and are willing to do some (consultancy) work for their own company.

 Tax Benefit Example

 Here is an example of the possible monetary benefits of the Migrantic structure:

 If this is something you would be interested in, then please contact us.
 If you have any other questions regarding your move or immigration to The Netherlands, don’t hesitate to call, we are happy to help.

-Please e-mail our international tax lawyer Leon van Baal on email@example.com if you need further information on (the details and expenses of) this structure.
-Or e-mail our immigration lawyer Hélène Jonker on firstname.lastname@example.org if you need more information on the immigration aspects of this structure or other related questions.
+Please e-mail our international tax lawyer Leon van Baal on firstname.lastname@example.org if you need further information on (the details and expenses of) this structure.